-No. Name (Date of birth) Past expe Past experience, positions and responsibilities in the Company (major concurrent positions) No. 10.
-(Date of birth) Function performance performance provided and the company (major concurrent positions) April 2006 Joined the Company March 2011 Completed Doctoral Program of Graduate School of Systems and Information Engineering of University of Tsukuba (Ph.D. in Engineering) April 2013 Appointed to Senior Manager of Engineering Department of the Company April 2014 Visiting Associate Professor of University of Tsukuba (to present) June 2018 Appointed to Director & General Manager of Strategic Planning Section, Team Leader of Algorithm Team of Engineering Department of the Company July 2018 Director of VIPPOOL Inc. April 2019 Appointed to Director & General Manager of Strategic Planning Section, Supervising Algorithm Team of Engineering Department of the Company July 2018 Director of VIPPOOL Inc. April 2022 Appointed to Director & General Manager of Strategic Planning Section, Supervising Algorithm Team of Engineering Department of the Company May 2019 Director of MotionPortrait, Inc. April 2022 Appointed to Director & General Manager of Business Development Division, Supervising Algorithm Team of Engineering Department of the Company (to present) 3 Image: Planning Section performance of the Company (to present) 3 Reasons for selecting the candidate for Director (excluding Director serving as Audit and Sup Committee Member) vith the vith the research and development of proprietary elemental technologies that can realize algorithm and architecture as differentiators of the Company's LSI products.
-He then supervised the research and development division as a leader from 2018, and is currently involved in the management of new business fields to accelerate the establishment of the new fields by utilizing his experience and knowledge gained through the research and development.
-He can be expected to continue to play a leading role in business promotion in future new business fields.
+No. Name (Date of birth) Past exp erience, positions and responsibilities in the Company (major concurrent positions) Number of shares of the Company held 3 Kazuki Kyakuno (Dec.
+12, 1983 39 years old) Reappointment April 2006 March 2011 April 2013 April 2014 June 2018 July 2018 April 2019 May 2019 August 2019 April 2022 June 2022 Joined the Company Completed Doctoral Program of Graduate School of Systems and Information Engineering of University of Tsukuba (Ph.D. in Engineering) Appointed to Senior Manager of Engineering Department of the Company Visiting Associate Professor of University of Tsukuba (to present) Appointed to Director & General Manager of Strategic Planning Section, Team Leader of Algorithm Team of Engineering Department of the Company Director of VIPPOOL Inc. Appointed to Director & General Manager of Strategic Planning Section, Supervising Algorithm Team of Engineering Department of the Company Director of ax Inc. (to present) Director of MotionPortrait, Inc. Appointed to Director & General Manager of Business Development Division, Supervising Algorithm Team of Engineering Department of the Company Appointed to Managing Director & General Manager of Business Development Division, Supervising Algorithm Team of Engineering Department of the Company (to present) 13,960 shares

+- Record of attendance at Board of Directors meetings 100% (13 out of 13) - Reasons for selecting the candidate for Director (excluding Director serving as Audit and Supervisory Committee Member)

+Mr. Kazuki Kyakuno was affiliated with a research laboratory that was in joint development with the Company during his time as a student.
+Since joining the Company, he has consistently been involved in research and development of proprietary elemental technologies that can realize algorithm and architecture as differentiators of the Company's LSI products.
+He then supervised the research and development division as a leader from 2018, and is currently involved in the management of business development fields as Managing Director to accelerate the establishment of the new business by utilizing his experience and knowledge gained through the research and development.
+He can be expected to continue to play a leading role in business promotion in future business development fields.
 In addition, by reflecting these experiences and achievements in the Company's management, he can be expected to strengthen the decision-making functions of the Board of Directors and aim to increase the speed and efficiency of business execution while promoting agile management that can appropriately respond to changes in the management environment.
-Thus, the Company as a candidate for Director (excluding Director serving as Audit and Supervisory Comm
+Thus, the Company has designated him as a candidate for Director (excluding Director serving as Audit and Supervisory Committee Member).

-No. Name (Date of birth) Past exper ience, positions and responsibilities in the Company (major concurrent positions) Number of shares of the Company held 4 Takaomi Kishimoto (Feb.
-24, 1973 49 years old) New appointment April 1995 November 1999 October 2006 April 2015 June 2018 November 2020 Joined TAKACHIHO KOHEKI CO., LTD. Joined MegaChips Corporation Joined the Company Appointed to Senior Manager of Sales & Marketing Department of the Company Appointed to Executive Officer & General Manager of Sales & Marketing Department of the Company (to present) Appointed to President & Representative Director of aimRage Inc. (to present) 2,162 shares aimRage Inc. (to present) Record of attendance at Board of Directors meetings Reasons for selecting the candidate for Director (excluding Director serving as Audit and Supervisory Committee Member) Mr. Takaomi Kishimoto has a wealth of experience in semiconductor sales at other companies.
-Since joining the Company, he has contributed to increasing sales and market share of our products at the sales & marketing division by acquiring new customers steadily and enhancing the relationship with existing partners through sales activities for a range of peripheral products such as LSI products.
-Currently he utilizes his marketing capability to accurately grasp market needs as the head of the sales & marketing division and Executive Officer.
-At the same time, he also assumes a role as President & Representative Director of the subsidiary that specializes in manufacturing and selling memory modules.
-He can be expected to continue to play a leading role in business promotion at the sales & marketing division in the future.
-In addition, by reflecting these experiences and achievements in the Company's management, he can be expected to strengthen the decision-making functions of the Board of Directors and aim to increase the speed and efficiency of business execution while promoting agile management that can appropriately respond to changes in the management environment.
-Thus, the Company has designated him as a candidate for Director
+No. Name (Date of birth) Past exper ience, positions and responsibilities in the Company (major concurrent positions) Number of shares of the Company held Takaomi Kishimoto (Feb.
+24, 1973 50 years old) Reappointment April 1995 November 1999 October 2006 April 2015 June 2018 November 2020 June 2022 Joined TAKACHIHO KOHEKI CO., LTD. Joined MegaChips Corporation Joined the Company Appointed to Senior Manager of Sales & Marketing Department of the Company Appointed to Executive Officer & General Manager of Sales & Marketing Department of the Company Appointed to President & Representative Director of aimRage Inc. (to present) Appointed to Director & General Manager of Sales & Marketing Department of the Company (to present) 6,000 shares 4 Record of attendance at Board of Directors meetings 100% (10 out of 10) Reasons for selecting the candidate for Director (excluding Director serving as Audit and Supervisory